Macintoshxz/PyRecommender-API/README.md

 - `num_ALS_iterations`: The number of times the Alternating Least Squares algorithm will run.
 Running it too many times will slow runtime as well as overfit data.

 ### Running the script
-`recommender.py` is an executable script.
+`recommender.py` is an executable.
 Simply run `$  ./recommender.py` on the command line with the following arguments:
 - The number of top-rated apps you'd like to view
 - Any number of valid user ID's to query results for
     * Example: `$ ./recommender.py 5 123456 789100` will return the top `5` recommendations for users `123456` and `789100`.